DoD-Platform-One/Technical-Profiles/README.md

           decryption:
             provider: sops
             secretRef:
-              name: sops-gpg # Matches the secret containing the GPG private key
+              name: sops-gpg # Matches the secret containing the GPG private key if using GPG
         ```
     *   Commit the change:
         ```bash